Forest Farming in North America

 Who is the competition?

 Competition for forest farming comes from wild-harvesters.
 Before any forest farming is attempted, it is important to study the market and determine why a cultivated product would be more desirable to a buyer than a wild-harvested product.
 Wild harvesters have several advantages over the farmer.
 They do not have to own land, they don’t have any investment in the crop, and they can harvest just what is in demand at the time.
-Advantages forest farmers have over wild harvesters is that they can produce large volumes of the product that is in demand, their product will be more uniform, and they can provide quality control.
+The advantages forest farmers have over wild harvesters are that they can produce large volumes of the product that is in demand, their product will be more uniform, and they can provide quality control.

 Where can I get more information on forest farming?

 - The Virginia Tech University, Appalachian Beginning Forest Farmer Coalition

 - The Cornell Cooperative Extension Service South Central New York Agriculture Team